th2-net/th2-common-j/README.md

 * maxConnectionRecoveryTimeout - this option defines a maximum interval in milliseconds between reconnect attempts, with its default value set to 60000.
 Common factory increases the reconnect interval values from minConnectionRecoveryTimeout to maxConnectionRecoveryTimeout.
+* retryTimeDeviationPercent - specifies random deviation to delay interval duration.
+Default value is 10 percents.
+  E.g. if delay interval is 30 seconds and `retryTimeDeviationPercent` is 10 percents the actual duration of interval will be random value from 27 to 33 seconds.
 * prefetchCount - this option is the maximum number of messages that the server will deliver, with its value set to 0 if unlimited, the default value is set to 10.
 * messageRecursionLimit - an integer number denotes how deep the nested protobuf message might be, set by default 100